egarbarino/safari_gke/getting_started/README.md

 ```

 ```
-👍I get it 👎Too much work, I just want to sit and watch
+👍I get it 👎 Too much work, I just want to sit and watch
 ```

 ## S1.1 Setting up The Google Cloud Shell and GKE